Get Relief from Back Pain in San Marcos Today!

 • Injuries: Sudden injuries from falls or accidents, as well as improper lifting, bending, or twisting, can lead to back pain.

-If you're frequently dealing with back pain, especially in the lower back, and have noticed any of these symptoms, reach out to Greater Austin Pain Center in San Marcos.
-We can help you schedule an appointment or answer any questions you may have about managing your pain.
+If you’re frequently dealing with back pain, especially in the lower back, and have noticed any of these symptoms, reach out to Greater Austin Pain Center in San Marcos.
+We can help you schedule an appointment or answer any questions you may have about managing your pain and achieving a better understanding of your risk factors.

 Causes